lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 #### Deprecating the Ejector as the primary tool

 The Ejector cannot process PWRs, and the new system expects few FWRs.
 Historical mainnet data shows that EIP-7002 fee spikes are short and end before VEBO could react.
 With fewer validators and no planned reduction in EIP-7002 throughput, request fees should remain reasonable.
 The Ejector therefore becomes a **fallback**, used only when `disablePartialWithdrawals()` enables FWR-only operation.

+#### Removing exit delay verification and late-exit penalties

+Late-exit penalties exist because the exit is performed by the Node Operator, whose Ejector broadcasts a pre-signed exit message, and the protocol cannot know whether that happened without a CL state proof.
+With the proposed changes the protocol submits the withdrawal request through EIP-7002 and the consensus layer executes it with no action from the operator.
+Nothing can fail or be ignored on the operator side, so there is nothing to prove and nothing to penalize.

+#### Removing exit requests hash delivery via EasyTrack

+The [`SubmitExitRequestHashes` EasyTrack factories](lip-30.md#appendix-b---easy-track-factories-for-veb) let Curated and sDVT Node Operators submit exit requests through VEBO's `submitExitRequestsHash` without Oracle quorum.
+They are primarily a safety net for operators who lose access to validator signing keys and therefore cannot sign a voluntary exit.
+This need disappears: **CMv1** is being consolidated into CMv2, and **sDVT** runs distributed validators, where losing the keys is unlikely, and is going to be deprecated in the near future as well.

+**CSM and CMv2** trigger exits directly through the TWG and do not rely on this flow (see [Modules withdrawals flow](#modules-withdrawals-flow)).

+With no consumer left, the hash-delivery entry points and the EasyTrack factories built on them can be safely removed.

 #### From validator-count limits to balance-based limits